cgarling/GalaxyProfiles.jl/docs/src/guide.md

 We avoid accessing the fields of the types directly and use `params` and `scale_radius` instead so that internal fields of the types can be refactored later if necessary without having to redefine all the accompanying methods.

 When you are done writing your methods, you should define methods for your type that allow for `Unitful` quantities in the `src/units.jl` file.
 You should be able to follow the examples there with little problem.
+You should write tests under `GalaxyProfiles.jl/test` to validate the behavior of your type and methods.
+It is recommended that you make a new file, e.g. `test/mytype.jl`, then add `include("mytype.jl")` to the `test/runtests.jl` file.
 You should then edit `src/GalaxyProfiles.jl` to export your new type, in this example `SingularIsothermalSphere`.